lepture/colorful/README.md

-# Colorful support for terminal
+# Colorful

-It's not just color, it's colorful in terminal
+It's not just color, it's everything colorful in terminal.

 ---------------------